 Storing the Meatballs

-Store baked leftover meatballs in an airtight container and refrigerate them for up to 3 days.
+Store leftover oven baked meatballs in an airtight container and refrigerate them for up to 3 days.
 You can also make them and then freeze them for up to 3 months.

 Place the meatballs in a single layer on a baking sheet and place them in the freezer for 1 to 1 1/2 hours for them to firm up.
 Then place them in a freezer bag.